 Dissertation Proposal Preparation and Advancement to Candidacy

 After successfully passing the qualifying exams and forming of a dissertation committee, the student may register for CEIE 998 Doctoral Dissertation Proposal research credits and begin preparation of the dissertation research proposal.
 The student will consult with his or her advisor on the selection of an original scholarly topic and preparation of a formal research proposal.
 Students are also encouraged to register for the required CEIE 990 Civil and Infrastructure Dissertation Topic Presentation course during this time.
 Students must schedule a formal proposal defense (also known as the research competency exam) with all members of their chosen committee present.
 This cannot be done before successful completion of the qualifying exams.
 Committee members should receive printed copies for the final proposal not less than two weeks prior to the scheduled defense date.

 The research competency exam (proposal defense) includes the written proposal and a presentation of the planned dissertation research.
 The dissertation proposal defense shall not include already completed research.
 The dissertation proposal defense is the main opportunity for the committee to provide input and for the dissertation committee members to examine the student’s knowledge in higher-level course work and familiarity with existing and emerging research related to the student’s research area.
 After the student’s presentation, and after private deliberation, the committee makes a pass/fail determination that is given to the student by his or her advisor.

 Students who pass the research competency exam are admitted to candidacy and become PhD Candidates.
 Students who do not pass the exam may, in consultation with their advisor, schedule a second exam within 120 days of receiving notice of the first exam result.
-Students who do not re-schedule and successfully pass the research competency within this period are dismissed from the program.
+Students who do not successfully pass the research competency within this period are terminated from the program.

 Dissertation Research and Defense